DataScience-GT/DSGT-Mailing-List-Knock/Readme.md

 7. Run the command `npm run trigger`.
 This will start the program :D.
 8. Just follow the prompts and answer according to the question.
 If it asks `What Knock workflow would you like to trigger? (enter the key to the workflow)` respond with the workflow key such as `test-workflow` and nothing else.
-9. Once you see `DONE!`, the program is over and all of the users have been added/removed to Knock.
-If you get an error, message me.
+9. Once you see `DONE!`, the program is over and the workflow has been triggered.
+Check through knock to see its status.

 From here, you're done, but if you have another file or changed your mind and want to remove the users, simply start from `step 7` and start the app again.